 Another factor is intracranial pressure.
 A misaligned atlas can also be at work in this case.
 Upright MRIs have revealed that when the atlas is out of place, cerebrospinal fluid may fail to drain properly.
 This, in turn, leads to pooling and increased pressure in the cranium.

 Neck pain and migraines are so closely tied together that in one study in Italy, it was revealed that many patients confuse the two.
 While all of the patients in the study were diagnosing themselves with neck pain, it turned out that two-thirds of them were actually experiencing migraines.
 Perhaps this is because doctors and medical websites often leave out neck pain as a symptom when describing migraines.

 In review, there are three ways in which neck pain and various headache types are linked:

 The question now becomes is there any way to get long-term relief from headaches and neck pain by correcting this underlying issue in the upper cervical spine.
 The answer is yes.
 We would like to introduce you to upper cervical chiropractic care, a subspecialty that has been helping many headache and migraine patients.

-Upper cervical chiropractic gets to the source of many chronic headache issue and it has been able to help dozens of patients in case studies.
+Upper cervical care gets to the source of many chronic neck pain and headache issues.
 Therefore, it makes sense to give this natural remedy a try.
 But what if you have never heard of upper cervical chiropractic before?
 What makes it unique?
 Here are a few things you will want to know:

-If you are suffering from a chronic headache condition, especially if you are also dealing with neck pain, upper cervical chiropractic care could be the natural solution you’ve been searching for.
-Contact a practitioner in your local area today and learn what this chiropractic subspecialty can do to help you get your health back under control.
+If you are suffering from neck pain and headaches, upper cervical care could be the answer.
+Contact a practitioner in your local area today and learn what this specialty can do for you.